 What is an Infographic?

-A vast majority of content marketers think an infographic is simply wrapping a ton of data and statistics around a given premise.
-Ugh… we see these all over the web and almost never share them unless there’s something incredibly compelling about some of the stats found.
+Most content marketers think an infographic is simply wrapping a ton of data and statistics around a given premise.
+Ugh… we see these all over the web and rarely share them unless there’s something incredibly compelling about some of the stats found.
 We believe a balanced infographic tells a complex story, visually provides supporting research, is optimized for viewing on different sites and devices, and culminates in a compelling call to action to drive the viewer to a decision.

 What Factors Impact the Cost of an Infographic?

-There’s a ton of work involved in each and every infographic we develop, but we’re still priced reasonably well compared to other companies.
+There’s a ton of work involved in every infographic we develop, but we’re still priced reasonably well compared to other companies.
 Infographics can vary in pricing widely – from a few hundred dollars for design to tens of thousands of dollars for the full production, promotion, and pitching.
-Here are the types of questions you need to ask when having an agency develop your next infographic.
+Here are the types of questions you must ask when having an agency develop your next infographic.